Section 80EE: Eligibility, Purpose & Benefits Explained | Kotak Bank

 What is the purpose of Section 80EE?

 Section 80EE provides home loan tax benefits.
-The deductions, by the then finance minister P. Chidambaram, were initiated to support individuals with low-income to get some tax relief while applying for home loans.
+The deductions, by the former finance minister P. Chidambaram, were initiated to support individuals with low-income to get tax relief while applying for home loans.
 The section presents a yearly deduction of a maximum of Rs.
-50,000 on the home loan interest.
+50,000 on the home loan interest amount.

-To avail benefits covered by section 80EE deduction, you can fill the allotted field in your IT returns specifying the interest paid in FY 2016-17.
-You would also be required to furnish documents from your lender stating the interest and principal amount of the loan along with the amount paid to date.
-Home buyers can follow the below steps to understand how they can seek home loan interest tax benefits.
+To avail benefits covered by Section 80EE deduction, you can fill the allotted field in your IT returns specifying the interest paid in FY 2016-17.
+You would also need to update documents from your lender stating the interest and principal amount of the loan along with the amount paid to date.
+Home buyers can follow these steps to understand how they can seek home loan interest tax benefits:

 Section 80EE